oysteijo/simd_neuralnet/examples/README.md

     ./example_01

-Your milage may vary, but I get accuracy of **0.99795**.
+Your mileage may vary, but I get accuracy of **0.99795**.
 Really not bad.

 ### Using optimizers and callbacks.
 (in progress)

 (Discuss)
 ## Other examples

 (Work in progress)